ArturoDent/find-and-transform/README.md

 -----------

 * Note that vscode can do fancy things with snippet comment variables like `${LINE_COMMENT}` by examining the language of individual tokens so that, for example, css in js would get its correct comment characters if within the css part of the code.
-This extension cannot do that and will get the proper comment characters for the file type only.
+This extension cannot do that and will get the proper comment characters for the overall file type only.

 -----------